-You have your range ready, you've done your market research, set your prices and made a catalogue or line-sheet and now you're ready to approach some potential stockists to see if they would be interested in stocking your products.
+You have your range ready, you've done your market research, set your prices, and made a catalogue or line-sheet and now you're ready to approach some potential stockists to see if they would be interested in stocking your products.
 Finding potential stockists takes a little bit of detective work but you will soon get a hang of it.

 1. Go local

 I'm sure that you can think of several independent stores in your or nearby towns that you could see your products in.
-Start of by approaching them.
-If you feel comfortable with approaching them in person, bring your catalogue and a couple of samples and make a visit, ask for the shop owner or store manager and see if they are interested.
+Start by approaching them.
+If you feel comfortable with approaching them in person, take your catalogue and a couple of samples and make a visit, ask for the shop owner or store manager and see if they are interested.

 If you're not comfortable approaching in person, find out the name of the buyer and drop them an email.
 You can often find this on their website or their social media channels.
 Read my blog post about writing your email pitch here.

 You could also ask friends and family where they shop and where they think your products could sell.

 If you're active on social media start by having a look at your followers, there might already be a few stores that follow you.
 Contact these stores first as they would have already seen your products and are much more likely to buy.

 Contact them through email rather than through social media, it's more professional and allows you to include all the information you need.

 Look at your competitors' websites, this might feel a bit funny at first but a lot of them do have stockist lists on their sites and you are likely to have a similar customer base so their stockist might like your range too.
 Look out for brands that compliment your range rather than things that are the same as yours.